MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-adding-animation-to-an-mfc-project.md

 1. In the **MFC Class Wizard**, click **OK**.

-1. Save MFCAnimationWalkthroughView.cpp, which is open in the editor, but do not close it.
+1. Save MFCAnimationWalkthroughView.cpp, which is open in the editor, but don't close it.

 ### To add an animated object to the project